 This course invites students to examine a variety of classic and contemporary fairy tales in order to investigate how these tales define and expand the genre of children's literature, connect to childrearing techniques, and to educational practices.
 Fairy tales are perceived as stories created to entertain and delight young children, but they are so much more.
 Through the lens of Child Development and Literature, students will collaboratively explore the interconnectedness between author, characters, and audience to the morals, values, and lessons they teach.
-Prerequisites: 30 credits (level 100 or higher)

-INTR-250U 🗇 🔤 Science Fiction 3 Credits
+INTR-250U TABLE Science Fiction 3 Credits